AkshayGandlapalli222004/Relief-Connect/README.md

 # RELIEF CONNECT - Connect for rescue and relief

-This project was first runner up in Impact Hacks'23.
-Checkout our devpost submission- https://devpost.com/software/relief-connect

 This is a disaster relief and rescue aid.
 It aims to reduce the issue of fragmented response by various organizations during the times of floods.
 This solution is a web based app.

 This product aims at building two interfaces-